stefsmeets/problematic/readme.md

 ## Usage

-Generate an example input (`indexing_template.ipynb`) using:
+### Command line

+Visualize the data collected (both images and diffraction data) in a serial ED experiment:

+    problematic.browser images/image*.h5

+Data processing is done using IPython notebooks.
+To generate a template input file (named indexing_template.ipynb):

     problematic.index --template

-Open the notebook using:
+The notebook can then be opened after the IPython notebook server has been started:

     jupyter notebook

+### Python

 Imports: